La Rabida Children's Hospital: History

 For the Chicago World's Fair Columbian Exposition in 1893, the government of Spain constructed its exhibition hall as a replica of Spain's La Rabida Monastery – the embarkation site of Columbus’ new world exploration in 1492.
 After the fair, the Spanish Consulate donated the Jackson Park building to the City of Chicago for use as a fresh air sanatorium for sick children.
 An organizing committee, formed to convert the structure included Staud y Giminez, the Spanish Vice Consul in Chicago, who served as superintendent and treasurer; Enrique Dupuy de Lôme, Spanish Minister to the United States; Archbishop Patrick Feehan; and Forest Clark, M.D., the resident physician for the sanitarium.
 A woman's board formed and led the effort to equip and staff the facility, raising money for operations and recruiting volunteer physicians.

 From the start, La Rabida has been open to children "regardless of race, religion or ability to pay".
 In the beginning, the sanatarium dealt with all of the diseases that are typical of city slums, such as typhoid, diphtheria, and scarlet fever.
 In the summers, women were encouraged to bring their children to the sanitarium for the day to escape the city heat.

 With advances in medicine and improved living conditions, emphasis at the hospital shifted to treating children with heart conditions.
 In 1932, La Rabida became the first sanitarium in the midwest for children with rheumatic fever and its frequent complications, including rheumatic heart disease.

 In 1944, La Rabida started a relationship with the five Chicago medical schools, allowing their doctors to act as consultants and medical students to train in the sanitarium, and in 1957, La Rabida became an affiliate of the University of Chicago's medical school.
 La Rabida began research and clinical studies, with the University of Chicago, to eradicate rheumatic fever.

-When the incidence of rheumatic fever began to decline, La Rabida began to focus on other chronic conditions such as diabetes, sickle cell anemia, and Down's syndrome, as well as disabilities and risks to children from poverty, abuse, neglect, and violence.
+When the incidence of rheumatic fever began to decline, La Rabida began to focus on other chronic conditions such as diabetes, sickle cell anemia, and Down syndrome, as well as disabilities and risks to children from poverty, abuse, neglect, and violence.